Shrewsbury in York County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Pennsylvania Historical and Museum Commission.

 Location.
 39° 46.014′ N, 76° 40.776′ W. Marker is in Shrewsbury, Pennsylvania, in York County.
 Marker is on South Main Street 0.1 miles south of West Railroad Avenue, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 108 South Main Street, Shrewsbury PA 17361, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Spurgeon Milton Keeny (about 700 feet away, measured in a direct line); The Farmer's Town (approx. 2.1 miles away); Homes on Wheels, Mobile Offices All Aboard! (approx. 2.2 miles away); Summit Grove (approx. 2.7 miles away); Glen Rock Auditorium (approx. 3.2 miles away); The First National Bank (approx. 3.3 miles away); Item Building / Bixler's (approx. 3.3 miles away).
+Spurgeon Milton Keeny (about 700 feet away, measured in a direct line); Lest We Forget To Remember (approx. one mile away); The Farmers' Line (approx. 2.1 miles away); Homes on Wheels, Mobile Offices (approx. 2.2 miles away); All Aboard! (approx. 2.2 miles away); Summit Grove (approx. 2.7 miles away); Glen Rock Auditorium (approx. 3.2 miles away); The First National Bank (approx. 3.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 5, 2008, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,490 times since then and 40 times this year.
+This page was last revised on December 10, 2019.
+It was originally submitted on January 5, 2008, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,730 times since then and 51 times this year.
 Photos: 1, 2. submitted on January 5, 2008, by Bill Pfingsten of Bel Air, Maryland.
 3. submitted on July 21, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.